Lucasvdm/WOLAP/docs/changelist.md

 - Changed plot 69 in the Military Cemetery from just a treasure plot to a combat plot, so it can drop the 69th Innuendo Div. check, since it's the obvious plot that everyone will try for that
 - Various ways of getting tools such as a pickaxe, shovel, hammer, etc. that weren't randomized/turned into a check location have been removed to force you to receive those tools from the item pool
   - These were mostly shop items, especially cases where some shops would randomly add one of a selection of tools to their inventory on subsequent days/visits
-  - Once you receive a breakable tool from the item pool (i.e. a pickaxe or shovel), it will also become available for purchase from Dirtwater Mercantile, so if you don't have Unbreakable Tools enabled you can get another one there if necessary
+  - Once you receive a breakable tool from the item pool (e.g. a pickaxe or shovel), it will also become available for purchase from Dirtwater Mercantile, so if you don't have Unbreakable Tools enabled you can get another one there if necessary

 ## Random Encounters
 - You no longer need to have the Pale Horse to get the progressive encounter for a check replacing a Nex-Mex skillbook (13th encounter)